Where do kids eat free near me? All the places children can get free food

 But fear not, following on from Morrison’s kids eat free in its cafe deal, budgeting experts at thinkmoney have come up with a list of popular eateries that are also offering free food for kids.

-But not everywhere is taking part so we break down the question on every parent’s lips – where do kids eat free near me?
+But not everywhere is taking part so we break down the question on every parent’s lips – where do kids eat free?

 Kids can eat for free this summer as the following restaurants, cafes and pubs have launched some incredible dining out deals for children this August.